malikchaya2/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

   running the task group but with a different task execution, it's treated like a new task group, so it will run the teardown group commands, clear the task directory, and re-run the setup group commands.

+#### TearDown task and teardown group reliability
+Both teardown task and teardown group are not 100% guaranteed to run.
+If a host runs into an issue and needs to exit before it ran the teardown task or teardown group, it will exit without running the teardown commands.

+However, teardown group has a higher likelihood of running into this situation than teardown task does.
+Teardown group runs after the next task has already been assigned and it was able to determine that the next task that will run on the host is not part of the same task group.
+There are a few things the host will do and check before a task is assigned and when doing that may run into a situation where the agent is asked to exit.

 ### Task Dependencies